 How does the Americans with Disabilities Act protect people with disabilities?

 The Americans with Disabilities Act (ADA) protects the rights of people with disabilities to have access to facilities and public transportation.
 The ADA applies to public buildings, like government offices and schools, as well as private businesses open to the public, like malls, restaurants, hotels, and stadiums.
-The ADA covers:
+The ADA covers the following:

 What public benefits are available to people with disabilities?